trustoverip/tswg-cesr-specification/spec/spec.md

 Parse size table

-Below is a snippet from the Parse Size Table for some example codes:
+Below is a snippet from the parse size table for some example codes:

 | hard sized index |  hs  |  ss  |  vs  |  fs  |  ls  |  ps  |
 |:---------:|:----:|:----:|:----:|:----:|:----:|:----:|